 Six Ways to Create Healthier Cities

 How do you know if your city planner cares about your health?
 Here are six things we can do to make our cities healthier.

-We have focused on six simple and basic policies that will make urban dwellers healthier.
-Put on words that politicians can understand better: these policies have great potential to save public health care money.
+We have focused on six simple and basic policies and ideas for healthier urban dwellers.
+Put into words that politicians can understand better: these policies have great potential to save public health care money.

 Biking can save money that would otherwise be spent on fuel or other means of transportation.
 It also can cut down on a person’s medical expenses.
 According to a research, half an hour of biking a day can save almost 600 dollars of health care expenses a year per person.
 Cities can increase the use of alternative transit by promoting multimodal transportation, designing streets for all users, and implementing programs that improve mobility.
 Creating a safer space for bikers in cities with protected green lanes can encourage more community members to use environmentally and health friendly modes of transportation.